eurostat/eubd2023_docs/_sources/cloud-agnostic.md

 ![Services](img/cag_services2.png)

 After the launch of a service it will have a status *PENDING*.
 A few minutes later refreshing the page the status should change to *ACTIVE* and the link to **Open** (or **Copy** for PostgreSQL) should show up in the last column.
-Clicking on the **Open** button the service will open in a new website.
+Clicking on the **Open** button the webseite of the service will open in a new window.
 Here you can also **Terminate** services, and ***please terminate those services which are not used*** to save energy and allow your teammate to use them if necessary.